zeponcantos/PROJECT-1-WEB-GAME/README.md

 when a dealer hits an Ace they will be given the value of 11 instead of 1 causing the dealer to lose when it should still have the option of hitting.

+Sometimes the player will win without the dealer showing their cards, my best guess is that the 2nd card the dealer has totals > 17 and the player's card is higher so a win it automatically applied.